tigrisdata-archive/real-time-full-text-search-nextjs/README.md

 </p>

 <p align="center">
-Tigris offers an integrated full-text search solution that allows you to create powerful search experiences within your application.
+Tigris offers an integrated real-time full-text search solution that allows you to create powerful search experiences within your application.
 Utilizing Typesense technology, this embedded search engine eliminates the need for an additional search system, providing a smooth and scalable experience for your database.
 </br></br>

-# ⚡ ️Tigris example app on Next.js - Real-time Search
+# ⚡ ️Real-time full-text search with Next.js and Tigris

 This application is built with Next.js and Tigris and provides a full-stack solution.
 Products are stored and retrieved from a Tigris database to be displayed to customers.
-To improve accessibility, I integrated a real-time search feature, allowing users to quickly search for their desired products.
+To improve accessibility, I used the Tigris embedded real-time full-text search feature to add search to the application, allowing users to search for their desired products quickly.

 ## Project Demo
 <p align="center">